Skip to contents

 what = 'ale' (default) and stats = 'estimate'

 A list with elements d1 and d2 with the value of each ALE statistic.
 Each row represents one variable or interaction.
-The tibble has the following columns: * term or term1 and term2: The variable or column for the 1D (term) or 2D (term1 by term2) ALE statistic. * aled, aler_min, aler_max, naled, naler_min, naler_max: the respective ALE statistic for the variable or interaction.
+The tibble has the following columns: * term: The variables or columns for the 1D or 2D ALE statistic. * aled, aler_min, aler_max, naled, naler_min, naler_max: the respective ALE statistic for the variable or interaction.

 what = 'ale' (default) and stats = 'all'

 A list with elements d1 and d2 with the distribution values of all available ALE statistics for the requested variables and interactions.
 Whereas the stats = 'aled' (for example) format returns data for a single statistic, stats = 'all' returns all statistics for the requested variables.
-Each element is a list with the requested d1 and d2 sub-elements as described in the general structure above.
-Each data element is a tibble.
-Each row represents one ALE statistic.
-The tibble has the following columns: * term or term1 and term2: Same as for stats = 'estimate'. * estimate, mean, median: Same as above for individual ALE statistics. * conf.low, conf.high: Same as above for individual ALE statistics.
+Thus, the data structure and columns are identical as for single statistics above, except that all available ALE statistics are returned.

 what = 'ale' (default) and stats = 'conf_regions'